 The first type arises only under a modified accrual basis of accounting.
 Accordingly, this item, unavailable revenues, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from transferred development rights, interest, and taxes.
+The governmental funds report unavailable revenues from taxes.

 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The second item is a deferred charge on refunding reported in the government-wide statement of net position.
-A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The third item is an item related to leases.
-The fourth and fifth item are items related to the Employment Retirement System (Note 7) and the Other Post-Employment Benefits (Note 8), respectively.
+The second item is an item related to leases where the City is a lessor.
+The third and fourth item are items related to the Employment Retirement System (Note 7) and the Other Post-Employment Benefits (Note 8), respectively.